martin-holy/MH.UI.Android/docs/guidelines.md

 ## Layout Parameters Rule

 Always use the layout parameters (`LayoutParams`) type defined by the **parent container** when adding child views.
 Each `ViewGroup` subclass has its own `LayoutParams` type, which may extend `ViewGroup.LayoutParams` with additional properties (e.g., margins, weights).

 * **Parent decides layout**: Child views don’t decide their own layout.
 The parent container interprets its own `LayoutParams` type.
 * **Correct subclass**: Always provide the parent’s `LayoutParams` (e.g., `LinearLayout.LayoutParams` when inside a `LinearLayout`).
 * **Shorthand in code**: Inside the context of a container class (e.g., `LinearLayout`), you can usually just write `LayoutParams`, and the IDE will resolve it to the correct subclass (`LinearLayout.LayoutParams`).
 * **Be explicit if unclear**: If there is any ambiguity, explicitly specify the full type (`LinearLayout.LayoutParams`).
+* **RecyclerView.ViewHolder**: Set RecyclerView.LayoutParams to ItemView.
+Default is WrapContent, WrapContent.

 ### Common LayoutParams Types